Yutha Satham: Plot

-Kathirvelan (R. Parthiban) plays a cop, who has returned to the force after a break following a personal tragedy.
-Kathirvelan gets a sensational case, literally right on his station's doorstep.
-After all, the victim, Raghavi (Saipriya Deva), has been stabbed multiple times by unidentified men.
-Kathirvelan, for some reason, decides to go after Nagulan (Gautham Karthik), Raghavi's boyfriend and a private detective.
-But Nakulan claims innocence and swears to find the killer himself.
+A young girl (Saipriya) is found murdered right outside the police station.
+This leaves no option but challenges the potential of inspector Kathiravan (Parthiban) to bring the murderer before the law.
+The girl’s boyfriend Nakulan (Gautham Karthik), a private detective is thrown into a state of huge shock on seeing the dead boy of his girlfriend at the same time and place.
+Infuriated over the gruesome death, Nakulan decides to set out and find the culprits and seek revenge.

 Cast

 Production

 In November 2020, R. Parthiban and Gautham Karthik were cast to play the lead roles in the film directed by Ezhil.
 The film is adapted from the crime novel of the same name written by Rajesh Kumar.

 Music

 D. Imman composed the soundtrack and background score of the film while collaborating with Gautham Karthik for the second time after Yennamo Yedho and Ezhil for the fifth time after Manam Kothi Paravai, Desingu Raja, Vellaikaara Durai and Saravanan Irukka Bayamaen.The audio rights were sold to Aditya Music.The first single track "Thailaanguyil" was released on 11 March 2022.Another single track "Rock N Roll Rasaathi" was sung by Benny Dayal and Joewin Shamalina and released on 16 March 2022.The full album jukebox was released on 19 March 2022 after the film's release.The original soundtrack score was released on 8 April 2022.